jnozzi/cocoadev.com/markdown/FakeNSObject.md

 ----

-I tried to make a neater solution, but it failed. -- General/KritTer
+I tried to make a neater solution, but it failed. -- KritTer

 ----